saket2508/React-SQL-Editor/README.md

 ## 📓 Overview

-- This repository contains the source code of the task that was given as part of Atlan's frontend hiring challenge.
+- This repository contains the source code for the task that was given as part of Atlan's frontend hiring challenge.

 - The objective was to build a SQL Editor in any JS framework of your choice.
 I have used React and Typescript.
 Users should be able to run queries on a set of tables and later export the result as a csv file.